 - Lady of Black Magic: A Xebellian princess who conducts herself with femininity and composure; she has great hydrokinetic powers, her eyes and hands glowing bright blue as she creates powerful hard water rays and projectiles.

-- Leitmotif: Orchestral versions of "Everything I Need" plays during scenes related to her and Arthur's romance.
+- Leitmotif: Orchestral versions of Skylar Grey's "Everything I Need" play during scenes related to Mera and Arthur's romance.
+At one point she plays the song on a flute.

-- Making a Splash: She has hydrokinetic powers.
+- Making a Splash: Mera has hydrokinetic powers.
 She can summon underwater whirlpools and air domes, for instance.
 In the surface, she manages to create water spikes with the contents of a winery.

 - Ms. Exposition: She spends a huge chunk of Aquaman explaining Atlantean customs to the titular character.

-- Ms. Fanservice: She is a redhead in a green form-fitting outfit with an open cleavage.
+- Ms. Fanservice: She is a redhead in a green form-fitting outfit with an open cleavage who just so happens to be played by Amber Heard.
+The shots of her swimming also draw a lot of attention to her legs and butt.
 Need we say more?

 - Occult Blue Eyes: When she casts her water magic, her eyes turn unnaturally bright blue.